spacegoat3/BlockOf/README.md

 <p>- Nautilus Shell Block texture and concept by <a href="https://www.reddit.com/user/STARRYSOCK/">u/STARRYSOCK</a></p>
 <p><strong>&nbsp;</strong></p>
 <p><strong>License</strong></p>
 <p>Block Of&hellip; is licensed under MIT License, a free and open-source license.
-For more information about the license file please check the license file.</p>
+For more information about the license please check the license file.</p>